GEMINI-multimorbidity/partialLDSC/README.md

 Before running the examples, please make sure to have downloaded the ld-scores files.
 You may also need to modify the `ld` parameters to indicate the correct path.
-Note that when running the analysis with your own GWAS summary statistics, you will first need to properly munge then.
+Note that when running the analysis with your own GWAS summary statistics, you will first need to properly munge them.

 -   **Example A**